SUMITNERKAR/Customer-Churn-Analysis-Dashboard/README.md

-I am excited to share the recent dashboard I developed as part of my virtual internship on Power BI, provided by PwC through Forage.
+I am excited to share the recent dashboard I developed .

 Problem Statement:
 The objective was to provide the client with insights into customer churn.